nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 ```

 As a sudo-enabled user, restart the `nautobot` and `nautobot-worker` process after updating `nautobot_config.py`.

-> Note: If you're running Nautobot locally on a laptop or similar, you may need to install and run `ngrok` to provide a
-publicly accessible HTTP endpoint for the chat platform(s) to connect to.

-> Note: Some chat platforms, such as Slack, require a signed certificate from a trusted provider on the Nautobot server in order
-> to allow the application platform to communicate with the Nautobot server

 ## Grant access to the chatbot